35 Best Sites Like eBay To Sell and Buy Stuff

 25. Vinted

 Vinted is a community-based site that allows users to buy, sell, or trade secondhand clothing and accessories.
+You don’t have to go through the hassle of listing (like eBay!)

 It’s great for finding unique items or getting rid of things you don’t want anymore, and since it’s based on trading instead of selling, it’s usually cheaper than eBay.